Axion Clouds around Neutron Stars: Conclusions

 \section{Conclusions}

-In this manuscript we have shown that if there exists an axion with mass in the range $10^{-9} \, {\rm eV} \lesssim m_a \lesssim 10^{-4} \, \rm eV$ that couples to electromagnetism, then all active neutron stars are expected to be surrounded by dense axion clouds.
+In this paper we have shown that if there exists an axion with mass in the range $10^{-9} \, {\rm eV} \lesssim m_a \lesssim 10^{-4} \, \rm eV$ that couples to electromagnetism, then all active neutron stars are expected to be surrounded by dense axion clouds.
 This is an inescapable consequence of the fact that non-relativistic axions can be copiously produced in the polar caps of neutron stars and gravitationally bound to the star.
 Owing to their feeble interactions, these bound state axions struggle to dissipate their energy, leading to substantial growth of the local axion density on astrophysical timescales.

-Using a synthesized population of neutron stars, we have shown that the typical densities of the axion cloud near the surface of the neutron star can easily reach and exceed $10^{22} \, {\rm GeV \, cm^{-3}}$, generating environments in which the large axion number densities can compensate for the feeble nature of their interactions with the Standard Model.
-We have also demonstrated that the axion cloud will, for most axion masses and axion-photon couplings, generate radio emission via resonant axion-photon mixing.
+Using a synthesized population of neutron stars, we have shown that the typical densities of axion clouds near the surface of the neutron star can easily reach and exceed $10^{22} \, {\rm GeV \, cm^{-3}}$, generating environments in which the large axion number densities can compensate for the feeble nature of their interactions with the Standard Model.
+Importantly, the quoted densities at high couplings, $g_{a\gamma\gamma} \gtrsim 10^{-14} \, {\rm GeV^{-1}}$, have been conservatively truncated when the backreaction of the axion on the electrodynamics becomes relevant.
+While this is expected to be conservative, a more detailed numerical treatment which self-consistently includes the role of axions alongside the evolution of the plasma dynamics (which could be accomplished \eg by including axions in the kinetic plasma simulations of~\cite{Philippov:2020jxu,Cruz:2021hku}) will be necessary in order to better understand the properties of axion clouds in this region of parameter space.

+We have also demonstrated that axion clouds will, for most axion masses and axion-photon couplings, generate radio emission via resonant axion-photon mixing.
 Like the cloud itself, this radio emission evolves through four phases over the course of the neutron star lifetime, generating multiple distinct signatures.
-These notably include a sharp end-point in the radio spectrum (roughly centered about the axion mass and with a width on the order of a few percent), and transient lines generated from the reconfiguration of charges in the magnetosphere (these can either occur during a pulsar glitch, or at the end of a neutron star's lifetime when charges in the magnetosphere separate).
-Importantly, the quoted densities at high couplings $g_{a\gamma\gamma} \gtrsim 10^{-14} \, {\rm GeV^{-1}}$ have been conservatively truncated when the back-reaction of the axion on the electrodynamics becomes relevant -- while this is believed to be conservative, a more detailed numerical treatment of this regime will be necessary in order to better understand the properties of axion clouds in this region of parameter space.
+These notably include a sharp end-point in the radio spectrum (roughly centered about the axion mass and with a width on the order of a few percent), and transient lines generated from the reconfiguration of charges in the magnetosphere (these can occur either during a pulsar glitch or at the end of a neutron star's lifetime when charges in the magnetosphere separate).
+Importantly, these signatures are not only unique, but also arise rather generically, with no underlying dependence on the distribution of axions in the Universe.